xHugo21/sensitive-data-detector/extension/PLATFORM_ARCHITECTURE.md

 ## Adding a New Platform

-To add support for a new chatbot platform:
+To add support for a new chatbot platform, you only need **2 simple steps**:

+1. Create a platform adapter file
+2. Add it to manifest.json

+**That's it!** The platform will automatically register itself when its script loads.
+No need to modify `main.js` or any other core files.

 ### Step 1: Create Platform Adapter